ethereum/consensus-specs/specs/core/0_beacon-chain.md

 The following types are [SimpleSerialize (SSZ)](../simple-serialize.md) containers.

+*Notes*:
-*Note*: The definitions are ordered topologically to facilitate execution of the spec.
+- The definitions are ordered topologically to facilitate execution of the spec.
+- When constructed in the spec with missing fields, these fields default to their zero-value.

 ### Misc dependencies